 Among the activities of TWC is a wide selection of "special interest clubs" operating under TWC's umbrella.
-Clubs devoted to birding, native plant study, nature photography, geology, backpacking, story telling, the arts, and even fly fishing are thriving in a symbiotic relationship with TWC.
+Clubs devoted to birding, native plant study, nature photography, backpacking, the arts, and even fly fishing are thriving in a symbiotic relationship with TWC.
 The Wilderness Center Astronomy Club (WCAC) is one of the older clubs, founded in 1983.

 Because TWC is a membership-driven organization, members of the WCAC are required to become members of TWC if they are not already members.
 TWC provides us with a place to meet, encouragement on many different projects, and a well-known community organization to give our efforts more credibility.
 In return we give TWC members, potential volunteers, programming and educational support.
 It has been a wonderful relationship, and both sides have benefited from it.

 ...are held at The Wilderness Center on the Last Friday of each month at 7:30 PM in the Planetarium with the exception of December when there is no meeting.
 Following a presentation on some astronomical topic we hold a short business session to plan club activities.
 We then go outside to observe if the weather permits.
 Meetings are open to the public and visitors are always welcome!